 Small Kitchen Space Optimization: Ideas for a Comfortable Interior

-Principles of Small Kitchen Ergonomics
+Principles of Ergonomics for a Small Kitchen

-Principles of Small Kitchen ErgonomicsThe foundation of functional small kitchen planning is the ergonomic placement of three main work zones: storage zone (refrigerator), washing zone (sink), and food preparation zone (stove).
-Small kitchen zoning should ensure convenient movement between these points.
+Principles of ergonomics for a small kitchenThe foundation of a functional small kitchen layout is the ergonomic placement of three main work zones: storage (refrigerator), washing (sink), and cooking (stove).
+Zoning a small kitchen should ensure convenient movement between these points.

 Rational Use of Kitchen Space